 Growing Butterfly Bush from Seed

 Ok you’ve done the hard part, now let’s grow butterfly bush from seed.
-I recommend starting with small container or cell packs to germinate the seeds.
-Fill the container of choice with a good, sterile, seed starting mix.
+I recommend starting with small containers or cell packs to germinate the seeds.
+Fill the container of choice with one of the best seed starting mixes you can find.
 It’s best to moisten the soil before sowing the seed.

 Butterfly Bush Germination